klevu/jsv2-early-adopters/tutorial/shopify/sort/README.md

 ```

-Near the bottom of the liquid template, add following:
+Include the `klevu-template-landing-sort.liquid` snippet by modifying the contents like this:

 ```html
 {% comment %} KLEVU TEMPLATES LANDING - START {% endcomment %}